Infrastructure provisioning & Environments

 Encore Cloud automatically provisions all necessary infrastructure, in all environments and across all major cloud providers, without requiring application code changes.
 You simply connect your cloud account and create an environment.

-At compile time, Encore creates an Application Model with a definition of the infrastructure your application requires.
-Encore Cloud then uses this model to provision the infrastructure in both your cloud account, and development and preview environments hosted by Encore Cloud.
+Encore Cloud then uses this graph to provision and manage the necessary infrastructure in your cloud account (using AWS and GCP APIs), and in development and preview environments hosted by Encore Cloud.

 The approach removes the need for infrastructure configuration files and avoids creating cloud-specific dependencies in your application.